 The event will include local North Texas artist, Weeda Hamdan's collection titled Uprooted as well as a panel conversation featuring perspectives to highlight the root causes for departure for children in the Northern Triangle, the journey North and its impacts for children, and the City of Dallas' response to the crisis.

-Eitan Peled Child Migration & Protection Manager, UNICEF USA
+Eitan Peled Child Migration & Protection Program Manager, UNICEF USA

 Liz Cedillo-Pereira, Esq, Director, City of Dallas Office of Welcoming Communities and Immigrant Affairs

 Mary Elizabeth (Liz) Cedillo-Pereira is the Director of the City of Dallas Office of Welcoming Communities and Immigrant Affairs established in March 2017.
 The Dallas WCIA seeks to be a bridge connecting Dallas’ diverse immigrant communities with existing Dallas residents so that common ground and shared leadership can be realized.
 In this position, Liz has overseen the community-driven process to develop a comprehensive Strategic Welcoming Plan for the City of Dallas that was unanimously approved by Dallas City Council in 2018

 Bill Holston, J.D.
 Executive Director, Human Rights Initiative of North Texas